 The most popular way for these businesses to draw customers in is through lowered prices, either lower than competitors’ or as advertised sales.

-They literally don’t care if the customer comes back or not; their theory is that there are lots of other potential customers out there that they can lure in and do the same thing to.
+They don’t care if the customer comes back or not; their theory is that there are lots of other potential customers out there that they can lure in and do the same thing too.

 And don’t think that this business model is limited to retailers; it’s especially popular among providers of home renovation services.